Bill Cosby: Stand-up comedy

-In 1983, Cosby released the concert film Bill Cosby: Himself which is widely regarded as "the greatest comedy concert film ever".
 Cosby performed his first TV stand-up special in 30 years, Bill Cosby: Far from Finished, on Comedy Central on November 23, 2013.
-His last show of the "Far from Finished" tour was performed at the Cobb Energy Performing Arts Centre in Atlanta, Georgia on May 2, 2015.
+His last show of the "Far from Finished" tour was performed at the Cobb Energy Performing Arts Centre in Atlanta on May 2, 2015.
 In 2014, Cosby was set to release his new standup special Bill Cosby 77 on Netflix.
 The release of the film was canceled due to allegations of sexual assault against Cosby.
 His last known standup performance prior to his conviction was held at the LaRose Jazz Club in Philadelphia on January 23, 2018.